pharo-open-documentation/pharo-wiki/PharoProjects/DynamicVariables.md

 An example of use of a dynamic variable can be for a logger system.
 In such a system we can imagine that we have a default logger that will be used to record logs, but in some specific cases we might prefer to use a custom logger.
 In that case a dynamic variable might do the work.
 If you wish to see it at work you can check this [logger project using it](https://github.com/jecisc/TinyLogger)

-## Create a new Dynamic variable
+## Create a new dynamic variable

-To create a new Dynamic variable you just need to create a new subclass of `DynamicVariable`:
+To create a new dynamic variable you just need to create a new subclass of `DynamicVariable`:

 ```Smalltalk
 DynamicVariable subclass: #MyVariable